BertrandM22/BeginnerPHP/README.md

 ## Tips
 - **Read the assignments carefully!** a lot of information is given in the exercise descriptions/instructions. if you feel like you missed something, or things don't make sense anymore?
 Your first step should be to double check what the assignment says.

+- **Reuse your design**.
+A lot of these assignments will be from scratch.
+As not to lose too much time on having to create a design for every exercise/project, I suggest you create one design and copy paste the css to each project.
+This way you will save a lot of time that can now be spend on working on the logic!

 - **Do your research!!** Every exercise is build to introduce more than you know. so don't start blindly following the instructions.
 Research the topics and google best practices.

 - **Use the community/web**.
 Write stackoverflow questions, join discord php/dev communities, etc...
 One thing you will need to get used to, is being able to go online and ask for help if you are stuck.
 This is a crucial skill for anyone that wants to find work in development.